By Ugur Nedim and Sonia Hickey

 Police across the state are already equipped with both lethal and non-lethal weapons, from OC spray and Tasers, to batons and pistols, to Long Range Acoustic Devices (LRADS) capable of controlling crowds by using loud piercing sounds, similar to jet engines.

 Officers have also been given a range of extra powers to restrict and control protests, and to prosecute protesters, as well as to deal with suspected terrorists, including ‘shoot to kill’ powers and immunity from prosecution during events declared by the police minister as ‘terrorist incidents’ – even if the person or people who are shot do not pose an imminent threat, or if police act negligently or otherwise get it wrong and shoot innocent people.

 Considering the existing weapons and powers, many feel that the regular presence of officers resembling soldiers in both uniform and weaponry is intimidating, unnecessary and will do little to deter or avert terrorist attacks.
-There is also an argument that such a presence may be damaging to public relations, an area in which police forces across Australia have received a battering due to regular reports of brutality and other forms of misconduct.
+There is also an argument that such a presence may be damaging to public relations, an area in which police forces across Australia have received a battering due to regular reports of brutality and other forms of police misconduct.

 There are also those who feel that providing officers with such weapons could do more harm than good by increasing the likelihood of innocent people being harmed or killed during ’emergency situations’, declared ‘terrorist incidents’ and other confrontations.

 On the other hand, there are those who feel the attendance of heavily armed police at public events is indeed a deterrence, and that it puts officers in the best position to respond quickly and effectively to threats.